SightVanish/GitLike/README.md

-This is a repo following [write yourself a git](https://github.com/thblt/write-yourself-a-git).
+This is a repo following [ugit](https://www.leshenko.net/p/ugit/#diff-working-tree).
 The objective is to implement a functional git tool from scratch in python.
-I tried to give detailed code commenting so you can easily follow my ideas simply by reading code.
+I tried to give detailed comments so you can easily follow my ideas via reading code.